-Among the many new forms of enterprise software making their way onto markets, Computer Aided Facilities Management or CAFM is one of the most mysterious, and one of the most complex.
+Among the many new forms of enterprise software making their way onto markets, computer-aided facility management software, or CAFM software, is one of the most mysterious, and one of the most complex.
 For some executives, it’s confusing to try to figure out what CAFM is and what it does.
-This isn’t exactly helped by the fact that CAFM also goes by the general term “facilities management” or FM, and is sometimes used interchangeably with the term CMMS, which stands for computerized maintenance management system.
+This isn’t exactly helped by the fact that CAFM also goes by the general terms facilities management software, facility management software and FM, and is sometimes used interchangeably with CMMS, which stands for computerized maintenance management system.
 So what does CAFM technology do for businesses?

-On the most general level, Computer Aided Facilities Management systems are designed to help plan everything about a building or facility, and every process that goes on inside of it.
-It can be helpful to think of Computer Aided Facilities Management as a comprehensive commercial facility or building management tool, with many different facets and functions.
+On the most general level, computer-aided facility management software is designed to help plan everything for a building or facility, including almost every aspect of day-to-day operations.
+It can be helpful to think of computer-aided facility management as a comprehensive commercial facility or building maintenance tool, with many different facets and functions.

 Physical Building Administration

-One of the most popular and most impressive core systems of a Computer Aided Facilities Management system is its resources for handling the actual infrastructure inside the building.
-For example, many CAFM systems will be linked to HVAC equipment, lights and other infrastructure within the building.
-Some of these will allow for remote management, where administrators can set thermostats or turn window and door locks on and off remotely.
+One of the most popular and most impressive core systems of a computer-aided facility management system is its resource for handling the actual infrastructure inside the facility.
+For example, many CAFM systems are linked to HVAC equipment, lights and other infrastructure within the building.
+Some of these allow for remote management, where facility managers can set thermostats or turn window and door locks on and off remotely.

 Leasing and Property Maintenance

-Other aspects of Computer Aided Facilities Management will look at property management, including leasing, to optimize businesses use of commercial real estate.
+Other aspects of computer-aided facility management look at property management, including leasing, to optimize the business use of commercial real estate.
 Other specific segments of CAFM tools utilize data, specifically real-time data, to aid in various types of maintenance.
-For example, it can promote comprehensive maintenance, for example, engaging preventative maintenance and routine operational maintenance goals to optimize asset management.
-This is where Computer Aided Facilities Management gets used in conjunction with CMMS, as CMMS systems are generally built for the evaluation of maintenance needs.
+For example, it can promote comprehensive maintenance, such as engaging preventive maintenance, work orders and routine operational maintenance goals to optimize asset management.
+This is where computer-aided facility management gets used in conjunction with CMMS, as CMMS systems are generally built for the evaluation of various maintenance needs.

-Computer Aided Facilities Management is used in a wide range of industries for many different purposes.
-Some of the specific tools and functionality will depend on what industry the client is working in, and what kinds of equipment are in the facility.
-Companies in many different fields are using Computer Aided Facilities Management to really effectively control the overall use of a business facility and to get serious about better asset management.
+Computer-aided facility management is used in a wide range of industries for many different purposes.
+Some of the specific tools and functionality depend on the client’s industry and what kinds of assets are working in the facility.
+Companies in many different fields use computer-aided facility management to effectively control the overall use of a business facility and get serious about improving their asset management.